Daegybyte/showcase/README.md

 ## Wordle
 This script draws on the word list of the New York Times game Wordle.
 It outputs the word of the day.

+## Search.bash

+A command line script to return specified search results from google in the default web browser.
+Sites included in the search include but are not limited to:
+Reddit, W3 Schools, Geeks For Geeks, Stack Overflow.